We Are What We Are (2010 film): Production

 The director Jorge Michel Grau himself narrated his film on the 2010 Cannes Film Festival.
 We Are What We Are was completely shot in Mexico City.
 Daniel Giménez Cacho reprised his role as Tito the Coroner, a character from the horror film Cronos from 1993, directed by Guillermo del Toro.
 Some characters are also played by Paulina Gaitán and Francisco Barreiro who won with his former project Perpetuum Mobile film the Best Mexican Feature award on the Guadalajara International Film Festival.

 Release

-It featured the Mexico's National Film School and premiered on 15 March 2010 as part of the Guadalajara International Film Festival.
+It featured the Mexico's National Film School and premiered on March 15, 2010, as part of the Guadalajara International Film Festival.
 The film tells of the violence of the people and their foreclosure and was part of the Cannes Film Market 2010.
 The Mexican horror film is part of the Fantasia 2010.
 The film was released in the United States by IFC Films as We Are What We Are.
-The film had his UK premiere on 30 August 2010 as part of the Film4 FrightFest 2010.
-IFC Films released the film in the United States in late 2010 as a video on demand title under their genre label IFC Midnight., while Artificial Eye released it in the United Kingdom on 12 November 2010.
+The film had his UK premiere on August 30, 2010, as part of the Film4 FrightFest 2010.
+IFC Films released the film in the United States in late 2010 as a video on demand title under their genre label IFC Midnight, while Artificial Eye released it in the United Kingdom on November 12, 2010.

-Soundtrack

-The score was composed by Odd Crew.